 Les RÃ©cipiendaires du Prix des BollÃ©s * sont:

-Ann Smarty of SEO Smarty – From tasty blog flavour food for thought, to four-tenths tips, Ann is a force to be reckoned with.
+Ann Smarty of SEO Smarty – From tasty blog flavor food for thought to four-tenths tips, Ann is a force to be reckoned with.
 In next to no time at all, she’s won awards and gained a following on SU that repeatedly sends 200+ visitors here in no time.
-Another thing she taught me personally was that when you link to a site that is run on wordpress, you need to have your own post ping technorati for the link to appear in their dashboard.
+Another thing she taught me personally was that when you link to a site that is run on WordPress, you need to have your own post ping technorati for the link to appear in their dashboard.
 Makes those attention bait efforts more effective ;).
 This social jedi is wise in the ways of the force, and you’d be wise to subscribe to this smartie’s feed, too!

 Rebecca Kelley of SEOmoz – Wit, friendliness and a great understanding of query intent make Rebecca a leading authority to my mind.
 Not to mention how hard this girl works!
 Most importantly I think Rebecca’s network has surpassed Rand’s by now (says A LOT, imho, because Rand has a killer network) and how she does it is instructive.
 There’s the Youmoz editing with generous feedback, conference speaking and networking, and leadership roles in the search community.

-Rand Fishkin of SEOmoz and Matt Inman of 0at (tie) – Rand for his consistently high quality blogging and top notch answers in the SEOmoz Q&A. Matt for opening our whole industry’s eyes to the concrete commercial value of linkbait (the post of 2007, imho) and for his generous accessibility and willingness to explain ideas and concepts in private chats.
+Rand Fishkin of SEOmoz and Matt Inman of 0at (tie) – Rand for his consistently high-quality blogging and top-notch answers in the SEOmoz Q&A. Matt for opening our whole industry’s eyes to the concrete commercial value of linkbait (the post of 2007, imho) and for his generous accessibility and willingness to explain ideas and concepts in private chats.
 It’s a shame this daring duo split up, as I don’t think SEO’s other linkbait couple are nearly as cute together …